Debipur, West Bengal: Geography

-It is a small village having some beautiful sides of rural India.
 It is 78 km from Kolkata via Howrah-Bardhaman main line.
 G.T Road/State Highway 13 (West Bengal) goes through the edge of this village.
 A D.V.C. canal flows through the middle of this village.
 Additional areas are Alipur, Mobarakpur, Gram Debipur, Rajbagan Kolony.

 Demographics

 According to 2011 Census, Debipur had total population of 3175.
 Among total population, males constitute 50.61% (1607 males) and females constitute 49.38% (1568) of total population.
 Average literacy rate of this village is 63.46%.
 1562 persons are total workers among total population (3175).
 In total workers, there 70.74% population are directly or indirectly involved in agriculture.

-Economy

-Some basic facilities like banks, ATMs, daily needs shops are available here.
-There are three banks near Debipur Railway.